GuckTubeYT/GrowtopiaPrivateServer-Python/README.md

 - GCC

 ## Installation
+To install the server, run the following commands:
 ```
 $ python setup.py build
 $ python setup.py install
 ```

 ## Run Server
+Start the server with the command:
 ```
 $ python server.py
 ```